-- 7. Remove and replace with two new Li-ion batteries. - NOTES
+4. Insert two new Li-ion batteries.

-- Make sure the new Li-ion batteries are the same type and voltage specified in this manual.

-Identify and match the positive and negative ends of the batteries to the corresponding markings inside the Li-ion battery tray.
+- Make sure the new Li-ion batteries are the same type and voltage specified in this manual. - Identify and match the positive and negative ends of the batteries to the corresponding markings inside the Li-ion battery tray.